mrphs/tor-animation/README.md

     you.

  3. Find a microphone and an audio-recording software.
-Most laptops and some headphones have reasonable microphones built in, and most operating systems come with their own audio-recording software.
+Most laptops and some headphones or even smartphones have reasonable microphones built in, and most operating systems come with their own audio-recording software.
+When recording, make sure to keep a distance of 10 to 15 cm to the microphone.

  4. Consider printing out the translated subtitles, or make sure you can read them without using your keyboard or mouse, either of which would